You are here

 State Grants to Libraries Reporting Q&A

 Q: I accessed the link to the online form.
 I want to preview the report form but I can't see the rest of the pages online without filling in the required information.
 Can I see what information the form requests?

 Q: I haven't received a link to the online form.
 How do I fill out the report?

 A: A link to the online form is sent to the contact person named on the Eligibility Form.
 If that contact needs to change, please email Melissa Carlson with new contact information.
 Also, check your junk or spam folder.
 The online form uses Alchemer (formerly surveygizmo), which some contacts may have blocked or opted out from receiving surveys.
-The link will also be available on the State Grants home page in the additional resources section once the survey has been opened.
+The link will also be available on the State Grants home page in the Timeline section once the survey has been opened.